 Tri for a Cure Swim Clinics

-There will be four pre on-course swim clinics held at SMCC.
-Open water swim safety expert, Heidi Pare from The Michael Phelps Skill Center in Saco, will discuss water safety, navigation and provide important swimming tips before sending waves of women into the water for a swim around the course.
+There will be three pre on-course swim clinics held at SMCC.
+Open water swim expert, and Tri for a Cure Swim Coordinator, Kirsten Reed from sheJAMs & KGR Coaching, will discuss water safety, navigation and provide important swimming tips before sending waves of women into the water for a swim around the course.
 Trainers, race director, and volunteers will be available following the swim to answer any questions and concerns.
 These clinics are offered to provide women with the chance to experience an ocean swim with a group, as it will be on race day.
 This will be a good opportunity to practice with your wetsuit and get comfortable with the cool water temperature.
 We will have sheJAMs “SWIM ANGELS” available for those who need them.

 All participants are encouraged to swim open water with your wetsuit several times before race day.
 The clinics are a way to experience swimming with a group of 100 women in a swim wave.
 This should not be your only or first time in open water.
 Please be prepared, swimming in cold open water for race day take practice.